CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-issue-and-receipt-by-operation/issue-to-operation-alternative-processes.md

 sidebar_position: 5
 ---

-# Issue to Operation alternative Processes
+# Issue to Operation Alternative Processes

 You can find information on Issues with Operation Alternative Processes on this page.

 ---

-## The issue to Operation from the Operations Tab
+## The Issue to Operation from the Operations tab

-- Select the Operations Tab,
+- Select the Operations tab,
 - Select the Operation,
 - Select Issue for selected Operation.